Rhetorical questions can be useful in writing. So, why shouldn’t you use rhetorical questions in essays?

 “97 percent of scientists argue climate change is real.
 Such compelling weight of scientific consensus places the 3 percent of scientists who dissent outside of the scientific mainstream.”

 The takeaway point here is, if I haven’t convinced you not to use rhetorical questions in essays, I’d suggest that you please check with your teacher on their expectations before submission.

 Don’t shoot the messenger.
 Have I said that enough times in this post?

-To sum up, here’s my top 5 reasons why you shouldn’t use rhetorical questions in your essays:
+To sum up, here are my top 5 reasons why you shouldn’t use rhetorical questions in your essays:

 - They don’t belong in the Academic Writing Genre

 - They’re seen as Padding

 - They’re cliché (and, therefore, Awkward)

 Dr. Chris Drew is the founder of the Helpful Professor.
 He holds a PhD in education and has published over 20 articles in scholarly journals.
 He is the former editor of the Journal of Learning Development in Higher Education.